microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-emailthreatsubmission-review.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Review a threat submission.
-Only [emailThreatSubmission](../resources/security-emailthreatsubmission.md) submitted from end user supports **review** action.
+Only [emailThreatSubmission](../resources/security-emailthreatsubmission.md) objects submitted by end users support the review action.

-**Review** actions for [urlThreatSubmission](../resources/security-urlthreatsubmission.md) and [fileThreatSubmission](../resources/security-filethreatsubmission.md) are not supported for end user.
+Review actions for [urlThreatSubmission](../resources/security-urlthreatsubmission.md) and [fileThreatSubmission](../resources/security-filethreatsubmission.md) objects are not supported for end user.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).